Mohrpheus78/Citrix/Citrix Client notification/README.md

 ```
 Get-StartApps
 ```
 You get a list of possible values.
-here you get more informatiosn about the AppID:
+Here you get more informatiosn about the AppID:
 https://docs.microsoft.com/en-us/windows/win32/shell/appids
 https://toastit.dev/2018/02/04/burnttoast-appid-installer/